damian-ds7/vscode-project-templates/README.md

+k
 # Project Templates VSCode Extension

 [Visual Studio code](https://code.visualstudio.com) extension that allows you to quickly create new projects based on custom templates.

 Inspired by [this File Templates Extension](https://github.com/brpaz/vscode-file-templates-ext), which is itself inspired by [a similar Atom Extension](https://atom.io/packages/file-templates).